hussainkanafani/cost-sensitive-boosting/README.md

-# Cost-sensitive boosting for classification of imbalanced data
+# Cost-sensitive Boosting for Classification of Imbalanced Data
+This work aims to reproduce the results of the cost-sensitive boosting approaches presented by the [paper](https://sci2s.ugr.es/keel/pdf/specific/articulo/sun2007a.pdf)

-## Students
+## Project Members
 * Omar Arab Oghli
 * Hussain Kanafani
 * Muaid Mughrabi